 We’re guessing that systems and processes aren’t words that are on the tip of your tongue.
 Yet, these are key success factors when it comes to telemarketing success.
 You can have a great proposition, and great people making the calls for you.
 However, if your method of managing the calling process is all over the place, it’s likely that you’ll miss all manner of opportunities.

 Businesses that want to grow, and that are serious about doing so, should use a proper CRM system.
 If cold-calling is a key part of the sales process, your system needs built-in telemarketing workflow.
 That means a system that’s configured so as to make it quick and easy for your callers.
 They need to be able to find pertinent information swiftly and have what they need at their fingertips.

 Whilst Excel might seem okay at the outset, it will become increasingly difficult to manage call-backs over time when the spreadsheet becomes unwieldy.
 Over time, it will become harder to manipulate.
 That will result in it becoming increasingly time-consuming to locate and check past notes, especially where there may be lots of different conversations.
 Your callers need fast access to information before making each call.
 And, anyone new to the calling activity will find it hard to discover the key information and have it at a glance for their call.

 Some marketing systems may be absolutely fine for traditional direct mail or email marketing.
 It may be fine for individuals to use, record and store contact information.
 However, many systems are less well-adapted to an ongoing calling cycle.
 Good telemarketing relies on productivity.
 Telemarketers need to be making in the region of 100-150 calls per working day.
-We’ve come across organizations where callers only manage 40-50 dials on average, not least due to the deficiencies of the method they’re using.
+We’ve come across organisations where callers only manage 40-50 dials on average, not least due to the deficiencies of the method they’re using.
 Simply put, if your system slows you down to that level, that’s 50% + less effective.
 What’s more, when it comes to important call-backs, you just cannot afford to miss them.